-My schedule may be full as I am on Study Leave at Vancouver School of Theology until April 2022.
-Due to the health crisis at this time I have made myself available to meet. email@example.com Be safe, kind, and aware of God’s loving Presence within and all around. – Lorie
+I am on Study Leave at Vancouver School of Theology until April 2021.
+Due to the health crisis in these days, please connect and I can refer you to good spiritual care. firstname.lastname@example.org Be safe, kind, and aware of God’s loving Presence within and all around. – Lorie

-Lorie graduated in 2007 from SoulStream which is a contemplative community that trains spiritual directors and has formed a dispersed contemplative community.
+Lorie graduated in 2007 from SoulStream which is a dispersed contemplative community that trains spiritual directors.
 Lorie is a partner with SoulStream whose Mission Statement is to nurture contemplative experience with Christ leading to inner freedom and loving service.

 Lorie has offered spiritual direction/companionship to many who come to retreats or are retreating guests at MARK Centre in Abbotsford and those on furlough with Multiply, MB Missions.
 She has a private practice from her home where she has been meeting people since 2001.
-You can learn more about spiritual direction below and read some of Lorie’s articles at:
+She is available at St. Dunstan’s parish in Aldeargrove/Langley (since 2016).
+You can learn more about spiritual direction below:

 You can book a one-time session, have regular monthly connecting care, or book a personal retreat day (for solitude or with a group) at the cottage where Lorie will offer spiritual direction/companionship.
 Lake access and forest walk are easily accessible within l/2 block.
-Suggested fee is $85 for one hour session.
-Some scholarships are available.
+Suggested fee is $90 for one hour session.
+Some scholarships are available so all may come.

 To pay invoices click here